Lie Groupoids in Classical Field Theory I: Noether's Theorem

 They fit into the following commutative diagram:

 The first step of the reduction mentioned above is then again to restrict to the subset of $J(JG)$ where the two projections coincide: for $\, g \in G \,$ and $\, u_g^{} \in J_g^{} G$, define

 Taking the disjoint union as $u_g^{}$ varies over~$JG$, this defines what we shall call the \emph{semiholonomic second order jet groupoid} of~$G$, denoted by $\bar{J}^{\,2} G$: since $\pi_{J(JG)}$ and $J\pi_{JG}$ are both morphisms of Lie groupoids over $M$, it is naturally a Lie groupoid over~$M$ and it is also a fiber bundle over~$JG$.
 The second step consists in decomposing this, as a fiber product of fiber bundles over~$JG$, into a symmetric part and an antisymmetric part: the former is precisely $J^2 G$ whereas the latter does not seem to play any significant role in the theory; we shall therefore not pursue this decomposition any further.
 But what will be important in the sequel is that, once again, given any bisection $\tilde{\beta}$ of $JG$, its jet prolongation $j\tilde{\beta}$ will be a bisection of $J(JG)$ which will take values in $\bar{J}^{\,2} G$ if and only if $\tilde{\beta}$ is holonomous, in which case $\, \tilde{\beta} = j\beta \,$ and $\, j\tilde{\beta} = j^2 \beta \,$ where $\, \beta = \pi_{JG}^{} \smcirc \tilde{\beta}$.
-Using the terminology introduced in Definition~\ref{def:SUBHOL}, we may thus characterize $J^2 G$ as the unique maximal holonomous Lie subgroupoid of $\bar{J}^{\,2} G$, i.e., that Lie subgroupoid of $\bar{J}^{\,2} G$ whose bisections are precisely the holonomous bisections of $\bar{J}^{\,2} G$.
+Using the terminology introduced above, we may summarize this in the statement that the group of holonomous bisections of~ $\bar{J}^{\,2} G$ is precisely the group of bisections of~$J^2 G$, which in turn is isomorphic to the group of bisections of~$G$:

+We may reexpress this as the statement that $J^2 G$ is the unique maximal holonomous Lie subgroupoid of~$\bar{J}^{\,2} G$.